ch0m5/Get_Hooked/README.md

-# GAME_NAME by Scotland Fury
+# Get Hooked by Scotland Fury
 This is a university project made by CITM (Centre de la Imatge i la Tecnologia Multimedia) students of the TTC (Talent Tech Center) in Barcelona, in which we make our own platformer in C & C++.

-->GAME_DESCRIPTION<-
+Get Hooked is a platformer game featuring great freedom of movement achieved specially by the hook tool that the player possesses and a great focus on the player's inertia.
+(Hook planned, not implemented yet!)

 You can see gameplay footage on our [Webpage]().

 ## Installation
-No previous installations is required to play the game, just download and execute the .exe file *GAME_NAME* from releases.
+No previous installations is required to play the game, just download and execute the .exe file *Get Hooked* from releases.

 ## Usage
 ### General Controls
 - ESC: Quit the game
+- F5: Save current state
+- F6: Load previously saved state

 ### Player 1 Controls
 - Keyboard:
+	- Run: A/D
+	- Jump: W
-	- Move:
+	- Crouch: S

-- XBOX Controller:
+- XBOX Controller: (Planned!)
-	-

-### Player 2 Controls
+### Player 2 (Considering implementation.)
-- Keyboard:
-	- Move:

-- XBOX Controller:

 ### Debug Mode
-- F1:
+- F1: Start from the first level
+- F2: Start from beginning of current level
+- F9: Debug view (colliders/logic)
+- F10: Godmode

 ## Contributing
 1. Fork it!